I’m delighted to be sharing my review again of Saving Sophie by Sam Carrington – it’s a belter of a debut guys!!!

 The ones we NEVER forget and I can’t believe I have been lucky enough to have two land in my kindle over the last couple of months.

-We start by meeting a drunken teenage girl, Sophie, who has had to be escorted home by the police who found her wondering the streets at night.
+We start by meeting a drunken teenage girl, Sophie, who has had to be escorted home by the police after they found her wondering the streets at night.
 Sophie’s mum, Karen, immediately knows something isn’t right and begins to probe, realising that there is so much more going on than a few too many vinos.

 Then, one of Sophie’s friend goes missing, Sophie had been rambling some drunken nonsense about said friend to Karen the night before, was she involved?
 Or is she in danger?
 Karen doesn’t know, but what she does know is that she will do anything to protect her daughter.